 Industrial Infrastructure Piping Manufacturer to Create 168 New Jobs in Nash County for First North American Operation

 “It is positive news that North Carolina continues to be the top choice for international companies that want to expand in the United States,” said Governor Cooper.
-“Companies like COSMOIND could go anywhere in the world, but they are choosing Nash County and our state for our convenient location, transportation infrastructure, and skilled workforce.”
+“Companies like COSMOIND could go anywhere in the world, but they choose our state for its convenient location, transportation infrastructure, and skilled workforce.”

 “North Carolina will continue to grow its foreign direct investment if we can deliver well-trained talent,” said N.C.
 Commerce Secretary Machelle Baker Sanders.
 “Our stable manufacturing economy combined with a keen focus on creative education and training programs, are critical for the future success of global manufacturers such as COSMOIND.”